Ant & Dec

-Ant & Dec are a British television presenting duo, consisting of Anthony McPartlin (born 18 November 1975) and Declan Donnelly (born 25 September 1975), from Newcastle upon Tyne, England.
-Formed after their meeting as child actors on CBBC's drama Byker Grove, they performed together as pop musicians PJ & Duncan, the names of their characters from the series.
+Ant & Dec are a British television presenting duo consisting of Anthony McPartlin and Declan Donnelly from Newcastle upon Tyne.
+After meeting as child actors on CBBC's drama Byker Grove, they performed together as pop musicians PJ & Duncan, the names of their characters from the series.

-The duo have since pursued careers as television presenters, and currently host Ant & Dec's Saturday Night Takeaway, I'm a Celebrity...Get Me Out of Here!, Britain's Got Talent, and Limitless Win.
-Previous hosting credits include SMTV Live, CD:UK, Friends Like These, Pop Idol, PokerFace, Push the Button, Red or Black?, and Text Santa.
+The duo have since pursued careers as television presenters, and currently host I'm a Celebrity...Get Me Out of Here!, Britain's Got Talent, and Limitless Win.
+Previous hosting credits include SMTV Live, CD:UK, Friends Like These, Pop Idol, Ant & Dec's Saturday Night Takeaway, PokerFace, Wanna Bet?, Push the Button, Red or Black?, and Text Santa.
 They presented the annual Brit Awards in 2001, 2015 and 2016.

 In addition to presenting, the pair are actors and both had leading roles in the 2006 film Alien Autopsy.
 They also have their own production company, Mitre Television.
 In a 2004 poll for the BBC, Ant & Dec were named the eighteenth most influential people in British culture.

 Background

-McPartlin and Donnelly met while working on the BBC children's drama Byker Grove in 1989.
+McPartlin and Donnelly met while working on the second series of children's drama Byker Grove for the BBC in 1990.
 After a shaky start, they soon became best friends.
 They have achieved such popularity as a duo that they are hardly seen apart on screen.
-It is reported that they are each insured against the other's death, with the amount reportedly being around £1 million.
+It is reported that they are each insured against the other's death, with the amount reportedly being a six-figure sum.

+They are both avid supporters of their local football club, Newcastle United.
+The pair were in attendance at Wembley Stadium to watch Newcastle win the 2025 EFL Cup, the club's first major trophy in 56 years and their first domestic trophy in 70 years.
+The pair joined the team on the double decker bus for their victory parade in Newcastle 2 weeks after the cup win.